Canadian National Railroad, Chicago, IL

 Superb serif stamp marks and patina.

-100 year + centenarian and another rare beauty!
+100 year+ centenarian and a rare beauty!

 History